How to Use Rytr to Write Blog Posts (Step-by-Step, 2026)

 5. Click "Ryte for me."
 Rytr will generate 3 outline variations.

 Review all 3 variants.
 Pick the outline that best matches your intended angle, or mix elements from two.
-Don't use any outline verbatim — the AI tends to produce generic H2 structures.
-Personalise the section titles to reflect your specific take on the topic before moving on.
+Don't use any outline verbatim: the AI tends to produce generic H2 structures.
+Personalise the section titles to reflect your specific take before moving on.

 Step 3: Write Each Section Using "Blog Section Writing"